bitliner/mdd-webapp/README.md

 # mdd-webapp

-Concepts behind a model-driven based web application.
+Concepts and implementation for a model-driven based web application.

 ## Table of contents